CommonAccord/Site-License/Doc/-Introduction_to_License_Repository.md

 Note1=There are many kinds of licenses.
 They are in many fields.
 This is a bit of an overview.
 Here are some outlines of licenses and links to the licenses.
-In those other pages, you can see the whole license by click on Document.
+In most of those other pages, you can see the whole license by clicking on "Document."
 (Here, we have a list of documents, but this list is not a document.)

 Ti=Copyright Licenses